vongles/mazda-custom-application-sdk/README.md

+# Gonna See what I can do.

+Is anyone doing development on this platform (I guess, 2015-2019 Mazdas, probably more?)

+I'd like to contribute, or take over, or something.
+I need apps on my car, man.
+(Actually more about CANBUS Hackery but, you know, same diff).

 # Custom Applications SDK for Mazda Connect Infotainment System

 A micro framework that allows you to write and deploy custom applications for the Mazda Infotainment System.